Grayson (film): Production

 The project began when Fiorella was searching, along with his director of photography Gabriel Sabloff, for a suitable subject for a demo reel that would showcase their filmmaking abilities.
 When Fiorella raised the idea of a film about Robin, Sabloff was skeptical at first, but soon convinced.
 The objective of Fiorella was to "tell a new and exciting story about the former boy wonder that leaves audiences wanting more" and let the viewer be the judge to decide if he hit the mark.

 With a budget of $18,000, the filmmakers created a five-and-a-half minute trailer complete with motorcycle chases, underwater escapes, pyrotechnics and feats of strength.
 Most of the production budget went to 16mm film stock, production equipment, processing and transfers, leaving little for anything else.
-According to the behind the scenes video of Grayson, their budget didn't allow for daily film transfers, so the filmmakers only saw developed footage in batches every three months.
+According to the behind the scenes video of Grayson, their budget did not allow for daily film transfers, so the filmmakers only saw developed footage in batches every three months.
 The two employed guerrilla filmmaking tactics, filming mainly on weekends and at whatever locations they could find, often without permission.